COVID-19 UPDATE: Open for private prayer and contemplation only from Tuesday 21 July: Mon – Thu, 10.00 – 12.00 and 14.00 – 16.00.

-This 'fine minster' took about 300 years to build, the foundations starting in 1137.
+This stunning Romanesque cathedral, made from striking red and yellow sandstone, was founded in 1137 and took around 300 years to complete.
 It was dedicated to Magnus Erlendsson, Earl of Orkney.
 He shared the earldom with his cousin, Haakon Paulsson, but jealousy and greed culminated in Magnus being martyred on the island of Egilsay.